KRR-Oxford/HierarchyTransformers/README.md

 ## Datasets

-Datasets for training and evaluating HiTs are available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10511042).
+The datasets for training and evaluating HiTs are available at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10511042).

 ## License

-!!! license "License"

     Copyright 2023 Yuan He.
     All rights reserved.